-SPRINGFIELD AVE.
-WATER PROJECT PROJECT DESCRIPTION
+LAKE ST. & SANGAMON ST. WATER PROJECT PROJECT DESCRIPTION

-Project: The Department of Water Management will soon be installing 1,273 feet of 12-inch water main in S. Springfield Avenue, from W. 24th Street to W. 26th Street.
+Project: The Department of Water Management will soon be installing 877 feet of 8-inch and 868 feet of 12-inch water main in W. Lake Street, from N. Morgan Street to N. Green Street and N. Sangamon Street, from W. Fulton Market to W. Randolph Street.

-Reason: The old main consists of 8- inch pipe, and we want to expand capacity.
-Further, the old pipe dates back to 1907 and needs to be replaced.
+Reason: The old main consist of 6-inch pipe and we want to expand capacity.
+Further, the old pipe dates back to 1870 and needs to be replaced.

-Timing: We will begin installing the new water main shortly, and expect the work to be completed by mid November 2013.
-This includes restoration.
+Timing: We will begin installing the new water main shortly, and expect the water main work to be completed in late January 2015.
+Final restoration, which will be a joint effort between this department and CDOT, will follow mid April 2015.
 Dates may change depending on weather and other factors.
 If there is any appreciable change, we will notify you.

-Traffic: We will allow traffic to flow on S. Springfield Avenue outside of our working hours.
+Traffic: We will allow traffic to flow on W. Lake Street and N. Sangamon Street outside of our working hours.
 When we are working in the street, we have to close it to traffic for reasons of safety.
 You will always be able to reach your home or business, even if it means putting a metal plate in place.
 Outside of working hours, a lane will be left open for local traffic only.

-Parking: We will post our work area for "No Parking" as needed, during work hours.
+Parking: We will post our work area for "No Parking" as needed, during work hours (7am-4pm).
 We are agreeable to parking outside of those hours, but will have to insist that cars be moved by the start of the next workday.
 We will try to preserve as much parking as we can.